 Next steps

 Great!
 You’ve successfully created your Rocket.Chat workspace with Docker and logged in.
-Next, check out the following documents to get started:
+Next, explore the following resources to continue using your new workspace:

 User Guides: Learn the basics of your Rocket.Chat account, the types of rooms, and how to communicate with your workspace users.